 In People v.
 Solomon Abyabwi Gabriel

 (2012 DJDAR 6862), the Second Appellate District disagreed.
 The Court noted from the outset that the California Constitution, Article I, Section 28 (f), allows the use of any felony conviction which necessarily involves moral turpitude,” even if the immoral trait is other than dishonesty.”

 The appellate court further noted that crimes involving moral turpitude include not only those that reveal dishonesty, but also a “general readiness to do evil,” “bad character,” or “moral depravity.”
 People v.
 Castro

 (1985) 38 Cal.
 3d 301, 306, 314.
 Such crimes include an act of “baseness, vileness or depravity in the private and social duties which a person owes to others.”

 The possession of an unregistered assault weapon, the court found, reveals a “general readiness to do evil.”
 The court cited to People v.
 Garrett

-, p.317.
-However, the Appellate Court found that cultivation carries with it the potential for trafficking, which is a readiness to evil.
+The appellate court also found that the cultivation of marijuana was a crime of moral turpitude.
+Gabriel noted that simple possession of heroin was not a crime of moral turpitude.
+Castro, supra, p.317.
+However, the appellate court found that cultivation carries with it the potential for trafficking, which is a readiness to evil.
 Thus, the trial court’s ruling of this conviction’s admissibility to impeach was also correct.

 For more information about immigration issues, click on the following articles: